-"CHEFA is proud to support Capital Workforce Partners and the statewide Workforce Boards with grant funding through CHEFA's FY 2020 Targeted Grant Program.
-This funding will have a meaningful impact on Hartford youth during this challenging time.
-We are pleased to be able to participate in this important initiative as we seek to facilitate efforts addressing workforce needs" stated Jeanette W. Weldon, CHEFA's Executive Director.
+"CHEFA is proud to support Capital Workforce Partners and the statewide Workforce Boards with this significant \$250,000 grant from CHEFA's FY 2020 Targeted Grant Program.
+The grant will have a meaningful impact on Connecticut youth during this challenging time.
+CHEFA is one of only a few statewide entities providing philanthropic resources to respond to the on-going importance of youth employment.
+We value our partnership with the nonprofit community, as we seek to facilitate important efforts addressing workforce needs" stated Jeanette W. Weldon, CHEFA's Executive Director.